vitalibarozzi/vitalibarozzi/README.md

 ### Hi there 👋

-I'm Vitali (he/him), a brazillian 🇧🇷  Haskell developer.
+I'm Vitali (he/him), a brazilian 🇧🇷  Haskell developer.

 Talk to me about compilers ⚡.